somethiiing/javascript-intro/README.md

 // Outputs undefined
 ```

-*NOTE2: You don't always have to return something.
-Sometimes you're modifying something with the function*
+##### You don't always have to return something.
+Sometimes you're modifying something with the function
 ```
 let a = 5;
 let addFiveToA = () => {